Zapper-fi/protocol/docs/Interpretation/overview.md

 ---

-## App Token Interpretation
+## Position Interpretation

-App Token Interpreters are used to index app-centric token balances for users.
-This can be USDC lent on Aave (aUSDC), or a liquidity position for USDC/ETH you hold on Uniswap V2.
-The large majority of these tokens do not have a market price; rather, they have a redeemable price to unlock an underlying token.
+Position interpreters are used to index app-centric balances for users.
+This can be USDC lent on Aave (aUSDC), or a liquidity position for USDC/ETH you hold on Uniswap V2, or a staked token held in a contract.
+The large majority of these positions do not have a market price and are not tradeable; rather, they have a redeemable price to unlock an underlying token.
 To surface these to users, we first need to interpret the contract interface that manages these positions.

-You can read more about App Token Interpreters [here](/docs/interpretation/app-token-interpretation/overview).

----

-## Contract Position Interpretation

-Like App Token Interpreters, Contract Position Interpreters are used to index redeemable onchain positions onchain.
-The key difference is that these positions are not tokenized, and are a bit more arbitrary.
-Contract Position Interpreters index and standardize arbitrary positions for apps.

-You can read more about Contract Position Interpreters [here](/docs/interpretation/contract-position-interpretation/overview).
+You can read more about position interpreters [here](/docs/interpretation/position-interpretation/overview).

 ---